sbseltzer/kioku-srs/MODEL.md

   -- This would include stuff like default note types, default scripts, default tags, etc.
 ```

+## User Restraint

+One point of concern is Users getting too "clever" by manipulating history directly with a CLI.
+If they seriously tamper with things in dangerous/opaque ways (history rewrites, squashing, etc.), that's on them.
+The application will interpret that as it will, but it may not do what they think.

+To make things fair, all documentation that describes history-reliant functionality (i.e. Git as a database) must be aggregated for advanced Git users to review.

+It'd be convenient for application commits to be clear and separate from CLI commits.
+It'd also be convenient to prevent CLI commits that modify metadata.
+However, the application should be robust enough to still utilize such history changes by simply analyzing history on a per-file basis.
+This is why metadata is usually dedicated to individual files.

+So far this has assumed a single-branch scenario.
+Branches could be a very powerful tool, but also seriously complicate matters.
+All application commits would happen on whatever branch the user is set to.
+Devices would need to always fetch/push all branches and select the most recent HEAD for application commits.
+Before supporting such a feature, there'd need to be some very clearly defined use-cases to flesh out merge strategies.

 ## Types / Concepts

 ### Device